th-e/beyond-functional-java/README.md

 # beyond-functional-java
-My programming functional workshop from a java perspective
+A functional programming workshop for Java programmers.
+First time used for a workshop in March 2020 in Switzerland

 ## ATTENTION
-This is workshop material.
-The source code may not be good coding practice, it may even not compile.
-There are intentionally errors in the code.
+This is workshop material!
+The source code may not follow good coding rules, it may even not compile and there may be intentionally errors in the code.